glinford/rockpaperscissors/README.md

-# rockpaperscissors
-Rock Paper Scissors game built in Javascript
+# Rock, Paper, or Scissors